How to Conduct In-House Executive Search: Differently

 Update Candidate Research Methods

-That’s because widely accepted sourcing “best practices” to identify and recruit top talent are hopelessly outdated.
-The approach hyper-focuses on gathering information, but it rarely pauses to determine what it all means.
-Traditional sourcing research doesn’t go to the trouble of connecting the dots.
-That’s like buying a book, but refusing to read it, all the while insisting that having the book made you smarter.
+While technology has advanced, widely accepted executive search sourcing “best practices” to identify and recruit top talent remains outdated.
+Traditional candidate sourcing lacks investigative expertise and data science expertise.
+It still seems focused on generating long lists of candidates.
+It doesn’t go to the trouble of connecting the dots.
+That’s like buying a book but refusing to read it, all the while insisting that having the book makes you smarter.
 It simply doesn’t work that way.